Pairwise accelerated failure time regression models for infectious disease transmission in close-contact groups with

-To see how accounting for external sources of infection affected our analysis, we re-fit our final model using only data on infectious-susceptible pairs within households.
-This model is summarized at the bottom of Table~\ref{tab:coefs}.
-The two models give similar results, but accounting for external infection gave us greater statistical power to estimate the effects of age and antiviral prophylaxis.
-Using Weibull or log-logistic internal contact interval distributions did not restore the statistical power lost by ignoring external sources of infection (not shown).
 Table~\ref{tab:sensitivity} shows the results of a sensitivity analysis where we varied assumptions about the latent and infectious periods.
 The infectiousness rate ratio for age category and its p-value are highly sensitive to the assumed latent and infectious periods.
 The susceptibility rate ratio for age category and its p-value are somewhat more stable.
 The susceptibility rate ratio for antiviral prophylaxis and its p-value are remarkably stable.
 The rate ratio varies from $0.35$ to $0.41$, and its p-value varies from $0.011$ to $0.026$.
 The loss of statistical power when we fail to account for external sources of infection is consistent throughout the sensitivity analysis.